dragonsinth/gaddis/README.md

 ## Errata / Differences from the Book

-Gaddis Pseudocode is a bit underspecified, so I've had to make a few design choices here and there, or fill in gaps.
-Here's some possible differences (or clarifications) from the book:
+Gaddis Pseudocode is a bit underspecified (on purpose), so I've had to make a few choices here and there, or fill in gaps.
+Here's some possible differences (clarifications?) from the book:

-- `Character` is an explicit type; character literals are denoted using single-quoted characters: `'X'`
+- `Character` is an explicit type
+  - Character literals are denoted using single-quoted characters: `'X'`
-  - The book only mentions an explicit type in the index without examples; character literals are never defined.
+  - (Character type is listed in the reference but not the main text.)

 - `String` values are immutable and copy-on-write under the hood.
 Updating a string in any way creates a new `String` and assigns it back into the given reference; no other copies of the original `String` are affected.

 - All expressions are evaluated left to right, including assignment statements.
-  - This behavior is left unspecified.

-- `Display` atatements only accept primitive types, not arrays or classes.
+- `Display` statements only accept primitive types, not arrays or classes.
-  - This behavior is left unspecified.
-  - This could be supported in the future with some default string conversion rules.

 - `For` loop variable expression is evaluated once on loop start, and again once per iteration.
-  - This behavior is left unspecified.

 - `For` loop stop expression is re-evaluated on every iteration.
-  - This behavior is left unspecified.

 - `For` loop step expression must be a numeric constant.
   - This is implied by the book but not explicitly stated.
-  - Avoids complicated and ambiguous code generation where the test expression (`<=` vs `>=`) might need to change depending on the value of the step expression.
+  - Avoids more complicated code generation where the test expression (`<=` vs `>=`) would need to change each iteration depending on the current value of the step expression.
+  - Contrast with Basic's `downto` keyword.

-- `For Each` loop variable reference is evaluated once per loop.
+- `For Each` loop reference expression is evaluated once per iteration.
-  - This behavior is left unspecified.

 - `For Each` loop array expression is evaluated only once when the loop is initialized.
-  - This behavior is left unspecified.

-- New library functions: `toString()` to any value to String in an expression context.
+- New library function: `toString()` convert a value of any type to String.
-  - In the book, this conversion only happens when invoking a `Display` statement, but it seems like an obvious oversight for useful string processing and formatting.
+  - (In the book, this conversion only happens when invoking a `Display` statement, but it seems like an obvious addition for useful string processing and formatting.)

-- Nested `Module` and `Function` declarations are not supported (but could be).
+- Nested `Module` and `Function` declarations are not supported.
-  - This is implied by the book but not explicitly stated.
+  - (This is implied by the book but not explicitly stated.)

-- Programs with a `Module main()` are still allowed to execute arbitrary statements in the global block.
+- Programs with a `Module main()` are allowed to first execute arbitrary statements in the global block.
   - Global block statements first execute in lexical order, then `main()` is called afterward.
-  - The book is unclear on whether mixing global statements and `Module main()` is legal.

-- We implemented `Input` statements to loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry if the input variable is an `Integer`.
+- `Input` statements internally loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry if the input variable is an `Integer`.
+  - The variable expression is only evaluated once, regardless.

 - By contrast, `Read` statements in an `InputFile` where the record data is the wrong type exit the program immediately with an exception.

 - Arrays are filled with zero values on initialization when there is no initializer.
 When too few initializer expressions are provided, the remainder of the array is filled with zero values.
-  - This behavior is left unspecified.
+  - (Should too few initializer expressions be an error?
+It's not clear.)

 - Array initializers are currently the _only_ construct that may be parsed across multiple lines.
   - There are explicit examples of this in the book.
-  - All other statements must appear on a single line!
+  - All other statements always appear on a single line.
-  - This restriction may be relaxed in the future for other kinds of comma-separated lists.
+  - (Should we allow line breaks across other comma delimited lists like parameter or argument lists?)

 - Arrays are deep copied when passed by value.
-  - This is implied by the book but not explicitly stated.
+  - (Implied by the book, but not explicitly stated.)

 - Array variables cannot be reassigned.
-  - This is implied by the book but not explicitly stated.
+  - (Implied by the book, but not explicitly stated.)

 - Array elements which are themselves Arrays (ie, part of a multidimensional array) cannot be reassigned either.
-  - This is implied by the book but not explicitly stated.
-  - For example, if `Integer table[3][4], row[4]`, you cannot `Set table[0] = row`.
+  - For example, giben `Integer table[3][4], row[4]`, you cannot `Set table[0] = someRow`.
   - However, such elements _may_ be passed as arguments, either by value or reference.
   - For example, `Call printValues(table[3])` is legal.
+  - (Implied by the book, but not explicitly stated.)

 - Arrays cannot be the return value of a Function
-  - This is implied by the book but not explicitly stated.
+  - (Implied by the book, but not explicitly stated.)

 - Use `Call` to call the external library string modules `insert` and `delete`.
-  - The book omits the `Call` keyword, which makes the syntax incompatible with the rest of the book.
+  - This seems like an oversight / misprint?
+Otherwise these two modules would have a unique syntax just to themselves.

-- `Print` just outputs to stderr; there is no printer support.
+- `Print` outputs to stderr; we didn't implement print support :grin:

 - When reading and writing records with multiple fields using file I/O, there is no internal distinction between field and record separation.
-Writing or Reading multiple values in a single statement is equivalent to using multiple Write or Read statements.
+Writing or Reading multiple values in a single statement is equivalent to multiple sequential Write or Read statements.